Ray McSavaney: Effective interpretation

-With skills honed in the Tire Factory and Bunker Hill projects, McSavaney tackled the challenging Southwest pueblo ruins with as much of an eye to dramatizing as to portraying them.
-By now, he was a proficient mature professional photographer, fully confident that he could capture any scene, regardless of whatever technical difficulties it may present.
-His knowledge of materials, gained through rigorous testing and experimentation, allowed him to confidently tackle subjects that would "defeat a lesser craftsman".
+McSavaney photographed the challenging Southwest pueblo ruins with as much of an eye to dramatizing as to portraying them.
+By now, he was a photographer, confident that he could capture any scene, regardless of whatever technical difficulties it may present.
+His knowledge of materials, gained through rigorous testing and experimentation, allowed him to confidently subjects that would "defeat a lesser craftsman".

 In addition to their luminance extremes, the ruins held dark regions of very flat contrast.
-So, how to handle a subject, part of which is in deep shadow, part in bright sunlight, and in between dark patches of no contrast, regions that he somehow had to open?
-No hay problema!
 For most of his Southwest photographs, besides having to compress wide luminance ranges, he simultaneously had to drastically expand parts of many images — a very difficult technical exposure situation.